Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 The log scale highlights how the strategy side-steps bear markets while buy-and-hold suffers deep drawdowns.

 <img src="Figures/strategy_vs_buyhold.png" alt="Equity curves: strategy vs buy-and-hold" width="50%">

-Note: “Cumulative return” shown in the figure header (e.g. *7182%*) reflects the raw **BTC price increase from Dec 2019 → Sep 2025** (buy-and-hold baseline).
-The **strategy’s equity curve**, derived from the trade audit, compounds only on executed trades and currently shows **55× realized growth**, or **71.8× including the open position**.
-This distinction ensures readers don’t confuse BTC’s own appreciation with the strategy’s results.

 ---
 ## Backtested performance on historical data (2014 - 2025)